FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 23rd November 2015.md

 In view of time constraints, the scheduled presentation on this item was

-deferred to the January Meeting.---
+deferred to the January Meeting.
+---
 5

 5.